circlefin/payments-sample-app/README.md

 ## Nuxt

-This sample app was written with Nuxtt.
-For a more detailed explanation of Nuxt works, check the [Nuxt.js docs](https://nuxtjs.org).
+This sample app was written with Nuxt.
+For a more detailed explanation of how Nuxt works, check the [Nuxt.js docs](https://nuxtjs.org).

 ## Tests